 She has been twice recognized by the Government of Canada for Contribution to the Arts in a cultural exchange with The New York High School of the Performing Arts made famous as the setting of the movie “Fame” & for her participation in representing Canada in the 1988 Louisiana World’s Fair.

 While directing her Cambridge dance studio; Robyn is also a contributor, consultant, writer, choreographer, presenter & speaker for multiple educational and arts organizations and projects.
 Recently, she has also assisted in the mentorship of some women’s groups dealing with individuals in crisis.
-Her talks centre around children’s development and success are well received by parents and students when asked to speak to competitive teams at other studios around Ontario or at workshops.
+Her talks center around children’s development and success are well received by parents and students when asked to speak to competitive teams at other studios around Ontario or at workshops.
 Here is one of her Vlog posts on “The Power of Words” that she recorded at her Cambridge dance studio for Inspire Dance Magazine.

 Robyn enjoys travel both for work and for leisure and often brings tours of dancers to Europe to experience culture and perform.

 “Gratitude for the life I have been given and the impact I can have on young people is a tremendous source of joy for me and a strong sense of contribution to the next generation of performers.
 From my Cambridge dance studio so much has been accomplished.
-I Don’t necessarily see dancers, but future doctors, engineers, valedictorians, and successful humans.
-I see potential through this thing we do…”
+I Don’t necessarily see dancers and students anymore; but future doctors, engineers, valedictorians, and successful humans.
+I see unbridled potential through this thing we do…”